The CENTENNIA Historical Atlas

 From Kevin Kelly's review of Centennia, published in the Whole Earth Catalog:

 "As a kid I dreamed of maps that would move; I got what I wanted in Centennia.
 This colorful political map of Europe and the Mid-East redraws itself at yearly intervals from the year 1000 to present.
 It's a living map, an atlas with the dimension of time.
 I can zoom around history, pause at particular dates, or simply watch how nations melt away, or disintegrate into tiny fragements, or unite!
 Year by year the outlines of tribes and nations spread, retreat, and reform almost as if they were tides or infections.
-The resolution of detail (almost at the "county" level) is astounding; the breadth of time (ten centuries) thrilling.
+The resolution of detail... astounding; the breadth of time... thrilling.
 It rewards hours and hours of study."

 Kevin Kelly is editor-at-large and co-founder of WIRED magazine and one of the board members of the Long Now Foundation, devoted to thinking on a millennial timescale.

-The Centennia Historical Atlas was required reading for all beginning students at the US Naval Academy at Annapolis for over fifteen years.
-Over 1150 copies were purchased annually for all prospective naval officers at Annapolis.
-The software serves as a visual introduction to Western History from a cartographic perspective.
+The Centennia Historical Atlas was required reading for all students at the US Naval Academy at Annapolis for over fifteen years.
+Over 1100 copies were purchased annually for all prospective naval officers at Annapolis.
+The app serves as a visual introduction to Western History from a cartographic perspective.
 Centennia is also licensed by hundreds of secondary schools, colleges, and universities worldwide.

 Current editions of the Centennia Atlas include text in Greek and German, as well as English.
 To change language while running Centennia, on your keyboard, hit "D" for German (Deutsche), "L" for Greek (ELLenika), or "E" for English.